mildred-prog/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 ##
-The Tic Tac Toe is a simple snd interesting text base game implemented in Python.
+The Tic Tac Toe is a simple and interesting text base game implemented in Python.
 This project allows two players to take turns and play the classic 3x3 grid game directly in the terminal.

 ![Tic-Tac-Toe](assets/deployed-image.jpg)